-A no fuss delicious and moist Strawberry Shortcake that the whole family will love.
+This is a no-fuss delicious and moist Strawberry Shortcake that the whole family will love.
 It's perfect for afternoon tea or as a dessert served with vanilla coconut yoghurt or dairy-free cream.
-When strawberries are out of season, you might like to add diced apple into the cake mixture and sprinkle the top with cinnamon (see notes at the end).
+When strawberries are out of season, you might like to add diced apple into the cake batter and sprinkle the top with cinnamon (see notes at the end).

 * Please click on the green icon next to the ingredients listed below for extra details and helpful information.

 Add the almond meal, coconut flour, arrowroot, baking powder and salt to a food processor.
 Process for approximately 10 seconds to aerate the flours.

 Add the eggs, coconut milk, coconut oil, maple syrup, and vanilla.
 Process for 12 - 15 seconds to combine the mixture.

-Transfer the batter to the prepared cake tin and use a spatula to smooth over the surface (the coconut flour absorbs the moisture quickly, so spread without delay).
-Place the cut strawberries around the outside circle of the cake, with the cut side facing upward (I place them in alternate directions to fit more strawberries in).
+Transfer the batter to the prepared cake tin and use a spatula to smooth over the surface.
+Place the cut strawberries around the outside circle of the cake with the cut side facing upward (I place them in alternate directions to fit more strawberries in).
 Then add another row and a couple more to fill the centre.
-Press them firmly into the batter only leaving the cut surface showing (extra large strawberries can be cut into thirds).
+Press them gently into the surface of the batter (extra-large strawberries can be cut into thirds).

 Bake for 40 - 45 minutes or until the top is golden and firm to the touch.
 Allow to cool in the tin for 20 minutes, then run a soft spatula around the inside of the tin before removing the spring sides.
 Finish cooling, then gently slide the cake off the baking paper onto a serving plate.